n0-computer/iroh/iroh/README.md

 ## Running Examples

-examples are located in `iroh/examples`.
-Some have their own cargo.toml to show different use cases, and as such are shipped as their own packages.
-For these run them with `cargo run --package`. eg: `cargo run --package hello-world`
+Examples are located in `iroh/examples`.
+Run them with `cargo run --example`. eg: `cargo run --example hello-world`.
+Each example has a description on how to run in a comment at the top of the example file.

 # License